International Women’s Day Email Inspiration & Best Examples To Follow

 Lululemon

-Lululemon encourages its readers to struggle for equality every day.
-They draw attention to an important issue of gender inequality telling that it’s crucial not just one day a year.
+Lululemon encourages its readers to fight for equality every day.
+They draw attention to an important issue of gender inequality saying that it’s crucial not just one day a year.
 We’d like to mention the way this email is designed: clear and concise, with several catchy accents.
 A pure feast for the eyes!

 Bliss Lau

-Bliss Lau adheres to an unconventional marketing approach: they’ve decided to tell the story of a founder’s grandmother, Popo.
-That’s a profound email that deeply touches the readers’ souls, making them visit the brand’s website to see the earrings dedicated to this outstanding woman.
+Bliss Lau chose an unconventional marketing approach: they’ve decided to tell the story of a founder’s grandmother, Popo.
+That’s a profound email that deeply touches the readers’ souls, encouraging them to visit the brand’s website to see the earrings dedicated to this outstanding woman.

 Key takeaways

-International Women’s Day is one more occasion to celebrate the power and leadership skills of women and highlight the problems they are currently struggling with, such as gender inequality.
+International Women’s Day is one more occasion to celebrate the power and leadership skills of women and highlight the problems they are struggling with.
 You can use the following ideas for your holiday email marketing campaign:

 • Simply wish your customers a Happy International Women’s Day and remind them how much you appreciate them.